fz172/fanfly/_posts/2024-06-17-left_ribs_and_rivet_gun.md

 Then we tried to rivet the parts.
 This is when the rivet gun gave up.
 Yesterday I had to pull a few times for the gun to grip.
 Today it just stopped working altogether after a few rivets.

 We took the gun apart and cleaned everything.
 Inspecting visually, nothing broke.
 Hmm.
 We put it back together and tried a few more times, still no joy.
-So we could not really rivet anyting today.
-We decieded to just cleco everything together.
+So we could not really rivet anything today.
+We decided to just cleco everything together.
 In the meantime I bought a new Milwaukee M12 rivet gun.
 I thought about getting a Proset XT2.
 But my build session are almost exclusively at night, so the noise from compressor is a no-go for me.

 ![broken_gun](https://lh3.googleusercontent.com/pw/AP1GczNl9cyf3K42BiMcDJpx4K6UKQDuwDR1WVsvyqXdxhIUaI4fhJA7z9Ohz-8-juCkIEct-_NCq3DvaaN3VXJHMf7WFxQRc1C_BT1wORSYnmH-FV7-e0Kl2vCPM0Hjhu9rgNPU7DbEhaPW-osdwjvPVopBsg=w2282-h1712-s-no-gm?authuser=0)
 _Nothing look broken, hmm_